Active Substance: insulin detemir

 Levemir has also been studied in two main studies involving 695 children and adolescents with diabetes aged 2-17 years in combination with insulin aspart and comparing it to insulin NPH.

 The effects of Levemir have also been studied in combination with metformin and liraglutide (a GLP-1 receptor agonist).
 In one study, 323 patients with type 2 diabetes whose blood glucose levels were not well controlled with metformin and liraglutide either received Levemir in addition to their treatment or continued on metformin and liraglutide alone.

 All of the studies measured the level of a substance in the blood called glycosylated haemoglobin (HbA1c), which gives an indication of how well the blood glucose is controlled.
-Levemir has not been studied in children below two years of age.
+Levemir has not been studied in children below one year of age.

 What benefit has Levemir shown during the studies?

 The studies showed that Levemir controls blood glucose levels in a similar manner to insulin NPH, with less risk of low blood glucose levels during the night and no associated weight gain.
 In combination with diabetes medicines taken by mouth, Levemir also controlled blood glucose levels in a similar manner to insulin glargine.
 Patients using Levemir in combination with liraglutide and metformin achieved a decrease of 0.5% in Hb1Ac compared with no decrease in patients using liraglutide and metformin alone.
 Additionally the weight benefit from liraglutide was sustained when adding Levemir.

 What is the risk associated with Levemir?

 The most common side effect with Levemir (seen in more than 1 patient in 10) is hypoglycaemia (low blood glucose levels).
 For the full list of all side effects and restrictions with Levemir, see the package leaflet.

 Levemir doses might need to be adjusted when given with some other medicines that may have an effect on blood glucose levels.
 The full list is available in the package leaflet.

 Why has Levemir been approved?